A practical guide to the Freshdesk ticket API with examples (2026)

 Example 3: Updating an existing ticket

-Why you’d do this: You need to automatically change a ticket's status or add information based on an event in another system.
-For example, when an order ships from your Shopify store, you could automatically add a private note with the tracking info to the customer's ticket and change its status to "Pending."
+Why you’d do this: You can automatically update a ticket's status or add information based on actions in other systems.
+For example, when an order ships from your Shopify store, you could add a private note with the tracking info to the corresponding Freshdesk ticket.

-Here, you’d use the PUT /api/v2/tickets/[id] endpoint, where [id] is just the ID number of the ticket you want to update.
-The data you send only needs to include the fields you're changing.
+Here, you’d use the PUT /api/v2/tickets/[id] endpoint, where [id] is the ID number of the ticket you want to update.
+You only need to include the specific fields you are changing.

 import requests